Snep3/books/README.md

 (how to download the file -
 go here - https://download-directory.github.io/
 then copy the link and put it in the box https://github.com/Snep3/books/tree/main/homeworkP <br>
-after downloading create a file named homeworkP, put everything from the zip inside it. <br>
+after downloading create a file, put everything from the zip inside it. <br>
 then go to the top and do the steps )